What do we measure?

 The essential core data collected by the ship-based programme are temperature, salinity, nutrients, oxygen and water velocity at the 50 full-depth stations of the section.
 These data are collected to the highest international standards, having skillfully applied calibrations and being fully documented.
 Underway measurements are collected, including surface temperature and salinity, meteorological variables, bathymetry and shallow water velocity.
 Many contemporary occupations of the section also include biological or biogeochemical measurements including chlorophyll, phytoplankton species, iron, carbon, trace metals and CFCs.

-Floats and gliders collect a great quantity of temperature and salinity over a wide region, but to a standard lower than ship-based observations, and typically only in the upper 2000m.
+Floats and gliders collect a great quantity of temperature and salinity over a wide region, and are particularly useful for gathering data in the winter when research ships cannot work.
+They typically provide data in the upper 2000m, though new deeper floats and gliders are under development.

 All data from the Extended Ellett Line programme are available from the British Oceanographic Data Centre.
 The table of Individual Sections provides a link to the BODC page for each cruise, as well as a figure showing temperature, salinity and density sections.